dragonite-network/dragonite-java/README.md

 ## Notice

 - Dragonite is TCP-unfriendly and is intentionally designed to be so.
 Use with caution if TCP-friendliness is important in your network.

+## The Road Ahead

+The release of our project is just a beginning.
+Our plans are as follows, **anyone is welcome to help**!

+- We are building a project website to provide download links and user manuals. https://github.com/dragonite-network/dragonite-site (https://dragonite.network/)

+- We are translating our documents into multiple languages (Especially Chinese, Russian and Persian)

+- A Go port of dragonite-sdk and dragonite-mux is currently under development.
+Feel free to port this project in any other language you like.

+- The ultimate goal is to build a uncensorable, decentralized peer-to-peer proxy network.
+Developers with experience of these are more than welcome to be our contributors!